mmp17/full-stack-notes/react/router-and-single-page/README.md

 ## React Router
 _Collection of navigational components_
 - Enable navigation among views
-- Router components, route matching components, and navigation components
+- Router components, Route matching components, and Navigation components
+- Route passes 3 props to the component
+  - match: provides information about how a <Route path> matched the URL
+  - location: URL location
+  - history will allow you to go back

 ### Web App Routing
 - `react-router-dom`